AlanParr/AlanParr.github.io/_posts/2021-08-25-tricky-bicep-error.md

 name: 'server${appname}${envtype}/db${appname}${envtype}'
 ```

-Once I knew the solution, the error message started to make a bit more sense, although a more decisive error message would've been nice.
+Once I knew the solution, the error message started to make a bit more sense, although a more detailed error message would've been nice.

 Hopefully this blog post will save someone else (or future me) from wrestling with the same problem.